91nunocosta/prot/README.md

     ```

 5. Open the [Prefect UI](https://docs.prefect.io/ui/overview/)
-at the URL displayed in the previous command's output.
+at the URL in the previous command's output.

 6. Check _neo4j_ at http://localhost:7474/browser/.